10 Essential Car Insurance Hacks for 2023 (Save Up to 40%!)

 bundling home and auto insurance

-saves drivers between 6 and 26%.
-If you only have renters insurance, you won’t be able to save as much by bundling, but a 2–9% discount isn’t nothing.
+saves drivers between 6% and 26%.
+If you only have renters insurance, you won’t be able to save as much by bundling, but a 2–9% discount is still worth asking your insurance agent about.

 Here’s another easy one: if you’ve got the necessary funds, pay your annual premium in a one-time lump sum instead of monthly payments.